 The process of getting RCM continues with the creation of a compliance folder.
 This is a collection of documents accumulated by the supplier.
 This supports the declaration of compliance.
 This folder, which may be presented in electronic or paper format, should contain the following:

 - Test report(s) or the submission of other documentary evidence of conformity

 - Signed Declaration of Conformity

 The application for a Responsible Supplier (RS) Number is the next step on how to get RCM.
-This is a registration identification number which is obtained from the ERAC (Electrical Regulatory Authorities Council) free of charge.
+This is a registration identification number.
+Which is obtained from the ERAC (Electrical Regulatory Authorities Council)?
 It provides the authorization of the possessor to use the designated RCM and R-NZ label.